thepsauce/fensterchef/CONTRIBUTING.md

 - `build` builds the entire project and puts the object files in `build/` and the executable in `build/fensterchef`
-- `sandbox` builds and starts `Xephyr` with fensterchef running
+- `sandbox` builds and starts `Xephyr` with fensterchef running privileges)
-- `release` makes the release build which will be in `release/`.
-  Note that this can catch additional code warnings in some cases
-- `install` installs fensterchef on the system (needs root privileges)
-- `uninstall` removes all fensterchef files from the system (needs root privileges)
 - `clean` removes the `build/` and `release/` directories